mablic/ml/README.md

 Machine learning gradient descent aglorithm.

 2 class included into this model:
+  a. base.py:\
+     i. base class: This is the base class for set up your x input and y input.
+The setup X function can take more than 1 x variable.\
+     ii.graph class: This is the graphing class for graph the prediction output.
+It does not graph the residual.\
-  a. base class: This is the base class to setup the data structure and the graph.
+     iii.residual class: This is the class using least squares error method to calculate the residual.
+It can also graph out the residual.\
+     \
+  b. regression class:\
+     i.Linear regression class: This class takes the setup X and Y to do the regressional analysis.\
-  b. regression class: This is the class to inheritance the base class and can do linear regression and logistic regression.
+     ii.Logistic regression class: This is the class takes the setup X and Y to do the logistic regression analysis.\

 ## Getting Started